 WPI Residential Services has paired with JumpOffCampus to connect local landlords and realtors to help our students find off-campus housing.
 Landlords--who have been vetted and agree to comply with local, state, and federal laws--can post and maintain listings with pictures and all amenities included, and students will have a visual and easy way to find local listings.

 With an affordable cost of living, quality public schools, easy access to area transportation, and a wide variety of entertainment and activities, learn more about living in Worcester.

 Access samples of various documents that may come in handy when communicating with your landlord.

-The Office of Residential Services provides information to WPI students as a courtesy service.
-WPI is not responsible or liable for the consequences of any off-campus student housing arrangement.
+The Residential Services Office provides information to WPI students as a courtesy service.
+WPI is not responsible for leases or other contracts between students and landlords or for the consequences of any off-campus student housing arrangement.
 WPI will not be involved in any negotiations between you (the leaseholder) and any landlord, property owner, student, prospective student or realtor before, during or after any agreement.
-In addition, WPI does not endorse or sponsor any of the agencies, services, advertisements, properties, or landlords included in this website.
+In addition, WPI does not endorse or sponsor, nor does it investigate or verify, any of the agencies, information, services, advertisements, properties, or landlords included in this website.